JuliaActuary/JuliaActuary.org/blog/life-modeling-problem.md

 1. There are a lot of ways to accomplish the same task and and that's good enough in most cases
 2. The approach to a problem makes a big difference: "if all you have is a dataframe, everything looks like a join"
-3. Performance, flexibility, readablily: pick one, two, or three depending on the language
+3. Performance, flexibility, readability: pick one, two, or three depending on the language

 To skip the background and the discussion, [click here to jump to the benchmarks](#benchmarks).

 ## The Life Modeling Problem

 Inspired by the discussion in the [ActuarialOpenSource](https://github.com/actuarialopensource) GitHub community discussion, folks started submitted solutions to what someone referred to as the "Life Modeling Problem".
-This user [submitted a short snippet](https://github.com/orgs/actuarialopensource/teams/common-room/discussions/5) for consideraton of a representative problem.
+This user [submitted a short snippet](https://github.com/orgs/actuarialopensource/teams/common-room/discussions/5) for consideration of a representative problem.

 My take on the characteristics are that modeling life actuarial science problems breaks down to the following items:

 - Calculations are recursive in nature
-- Computationally intensive cacluations
+- Computationally intensive calculations
 - Performance matters given large volumes of data to process
 - Readability and usability aids in controls and risk

 ### Recursive calculations

 Many actuarial formulas are recursive in nature.
-Reserves are defined "prospecively" or "retrospectively"
+Reserves are defined "prospectively" or "retrospectively"

 ### Computationally intensive

 Modeling is incredibly computationally complex due to the volume of data needed to process.
 For example, CUNA Mutual disclosed that they spin up 50 servers with 20 cores a [couple of days per month](https://www.cunamutual.com/landing-pages/that-conference/cuna-mutual-applications) to do the calculations.

 ### Processing volume

-There's a cottage industry devoted to inforce compression and model simplifications to get runtimes and budgets down to a reasonable level.
-However, as the capacity for computing has grown, the company and regulatory demnads have grown.
-E.g in the US reserving has transition from net-premium reserve to integrated ALM (CFT) to deterministic scenarios sets (CFT w NY7 + others) to truly stochastic (Stochasic PBR).
+There's a cottage industry devoted to inforce compression and model simplifications to get runtime and budgets down to a reasonable level.
+However, as the capacity for computing has grown, the company and regulatory demands have grown.
+E.g in the US reserving has transition from net-premium reserve to integrated ALM (CFT) to deterministic scenarios sets (CFT w NY7 + others) to truly stochastic (Stochastic PBR).
 "What Intel giveth, the NAIC taketh away."[^1].

 So again, performance matters!

 ### Readability and Expressiveness

-Actuaries, even the [10x Actuary](/blog/coding-for-the-future/), aren't pure computer scientists and computuational efficiency has never been *so* critical that they sacrifce everthing else to get it.
+Actuaries, even the [10x Actuary](/blog/coding-for-the-future/), aren't pure computer scientists and computational efficiency has never been *so* critical that they sacrifice everything else to get it.
 So the industry never turned to the 40-year king of performance computation, [Fortran](https://en.wikipedia.org/wiki/Fortran).
 The syntax is very "close to the machine".
 I's a bit rough to read to anyone not well versed.

 Interestingly, [APL](https://en.wikipedia.org/wiki/APL_(programming_language)) took off and was one of the dominant languages used by actuaries before the advent of [vendor-supplied modeling solutions](/blog/coding-for-the-future/#the_10x_actuary).

-Counting the occurances of a string looks like this in APL:
+Counting the occurrences of a string looks like this in APL:
 ```APL
 csubs←{0=x←⊃⍸⍺⍷⍵:0 ⋄ 1+⍺∇(¯1+x+⍴⍺)↓⍵}
 ```

-whereas in Fortan it would be:
+whereas in Fortran it would be:

 ```
 function countsubstring(s1, s2) result(c)